Dmytro Salamatin: Ministry of Defence of Ukraine

 During the period of his activity as the Minister of Defence of Ukraine in 2012 the average training time of one pilot was reached 51 hours for the first time since gaining the independence, about 42000 parachute jumps were made, considerably exceeding the previous years' figures., First All-Ukrainian tank competitions, starting a real heavy training of the tank troops' specialists, were held at the initiative of the Head of Defence Agency.

 High mobility landing troops (airborne troops) of the Armed Forces of Ukraine had been formed on the basis of airborne and airmobile forces.

 Precision guided artillery round "Kvitnyk", Armoured Personnel Carrier APC4Е, 30-mm autocannon ZТМ-1 and many other models of armament were put into service.
 Maneuvers "Perspective 2012" were held in September – October 2012.
 Perspective systems of control and communication C2/C4i were firstly practiced to perfection at these maneuvers.
 Military delegation headed by the Minister of Defense of Ukraine visited Afghanistan.

 The concept of the Armed Forces of Ukraine transition to NATO standards by 2014 had been adopted, and English language training system has been introduced.
 Salamantin claimed in December 2012 that for the first time for many years full-strength fighting squadron appeared in effective combat strength of the Ukrainian Air Force.

 Due to conflicts between President Yanukovych and his inner circle in 2012 Salamantin was dismissed as Minister of Defense in December 2012.

 Post-government

 Salamatin moved to Russia in 2013 and according to Ukrainian authorities lives there since.
 They also claim that in 2015 Salamatin visited incognito the separatist Luhansk People's Republic.

-In January 2019 the Prosecutor General of Ukraine Office announced they were suspecting Salamatin of a crime, they suspected him of "intentional actions aimed at ousting Ukraine from the world arms markets in favor of Russia" and thus he was suspected of "abusing his official position and committing treason in the interests of the Russian Federation."
-Salamantin actions allegedly cost Ukraine $560 million.
+In January 2019 the Prosecutor General of Ukraine Office announced they were suspecting Salamatin of a crime, they suspected him of "intentional actions aimed at ousting Ukraine from the world arms markets in favor of Russia" and thus he was suspected of "abusing his official position and committing treason in the interests of the Russian Federation".
+Salamatin's actions allegedly cost Ukraine $560 million.

 In November 2021 the High Anti-Corruption Court of Ukraine called for Salamatin's arrest in a case of embezzlement of more than 23.87 million US dollars.
 In August 2023 this court started an investigation into Salamatin's alleged embezzlement during his tenure at Subsidiary Company "Ukrspetsexport".